AdobeDocs/experience-manager-learn.en/help/foundation/overview.md

 # Overview {#overview}

-Adobe Experience Manager provides a common set of capabilities available to users of AEM Sites, ![DNL Assets] and ![DNL Forms].
+Adobe Experience Manager provides a common set of capabilities available to users of AEM Sites, [!DNL Assets] and [!DNL Forms].

 ## What's New